BharathKumarReddy2103/Git-for-DevOps/Day-01/What is Git & GitHub.md

 **Git and GitHub:**

-In modern software development, version control systems (VCS) are essential tools for tracking changes, enabling collaboration, and maintaining code quality.
-As part of the **DevOps**, this article provides an in-depth look at the concepts of Git and GitHub, the difference between centralized and distributed version control systems, and how DevOps engineers can effectively use Git in their workflows.
+In modern software development, **version control systems (VCS)** are essential tools for tracking changes, enabling collaboration, and maintaining code quality.
+As part of the **DevOps**, this article provides an in-depth look at the concepts of **Git** and **GitHub**, the difference between centralized and distributed version control systems, and how DevOps engineers can effectively use Git in their workflows.
 ________________________________________
 **Introduction**

-Git and GitHub are the foundational tools in any DevOps or Cloud Engineer’s toolkit.
+**Git** and **GitHub** are the foundational tools in any DevOps or Cloud Engineer’s toolkit.
 Whether you’re deploying microservices, managing infrastructure as code, or contributing to open-source projects, understanding version control is critical.
 This article is a comprehensive guide that walks you through the concepts of version control, the difference between Git and GitHub, and essential Git commands.
 ________________________________________
 **Why Version Control Matters**